moussaclarke/beatportapi/README.md

 You can check the [Beatport API documentation](https://oauth-api.beatport.com/) for which queries you can make and which parameters are required, although they are currently untested beyond the above example, so your mileage may vary (for example I haven't even got "sortBy" to work just yet)

+## Disclaimer

+Totally and utterly alpha, and likely to break at any point.
+Not guaranteed to work as intended in any way, so use at your own risk.

 ## Todo

 * Store the access token somewhere and re-use it until expiry - we shouldn't need to issue a new one for every single API query.
 Probably just a file in /data?